Joe Smith (catcher)

-Salvatore Joseph Smith (December 29, 1893 – January 12, 1974) was a Major League Baseball catcher.
+Salvatore Joseph Smith (December 29, 1893 – January 12, 1974) was an American Major League Baseball catcher.
 Smith played for the New York Yankees in the season.
 In 14 career games, he had five hits, two RBIs and a .156 batting average.
 He batted and threw right-handed.

 Smith was born in New York, New York, and died in Yonkers, New York.